gcve-eu/gcve.eu/content/about.md

   - You are a software, hardware, or service provider that regularly discloses vulnerabilities affecting your own products or services, and you have an official CPE vendor name assigned.
   - You have a public vulnerability disclosure policy and maintain a publicly accessible source for newly disclosed vulnerabilities.

 If you fall into one of the above categories, please send an email to **gna@gcve.eu** with your organization’s name and request.
-This will allow us to assign you a GNA ID.
+This allows us to assign you a GNA ID.

 You must also include the following information in your request using the GCVE JSON directory format: